 Before the tape index synchronization happens all corresponding stubbing job queues are marked finished/closed to lock them.
 In this state is not possible to add any further jobs to these queues.

-After the tape index synchronization is finished: for files listed within these finished/closed stubbing job queues the stubbing operation is performed and thereafter corresponding jobs are removed from these queues.
+After the tape index synchronization is finished: for files listed within these finished/closed stubbing job queues the stubbing operation is performed.

 There exists an additional stubbing queue that provides information about all stubbing job queues that exist.

+Corresponding jobs for files that have been completely processed can be either removed from the job queues (files to be premigrated removed from the premigration job queue or files to be migrated removed from the stubbing job queue) or these jobs can stay until the migration request is completely processed.
+It will be beneficial for a user if completed job continue to stay in the job queues since queries on the migration requests can provide more and better information about individual jobs.
+With an increasing number of files being processed by a migration request the memory consumption also is increasing.
+This fact might require to remove jobs from the queues and only to provide statistics.

 Generic Job Queues: